developerayyo/FingerprintApp-v2/README.md

 - Review log files for errors
 - Restore from config.json.example

+#### 6. Ticket Management Issues
+**Problem**: "Could not find Used In: [ID]" error when using tickets **Solution**:
+- Ensure you're logged in with valid ERPNext credentials
+- Verify the logged-in user exists in ERPNext User table
+- Check ERPNext user permissions for Ticket doctype
+- Review application logs for detailed error information

+**Problem**: Tickets not loading or empty ticket list **Solution**:
+- Verify ERPNext connection status
+- Check user permissions for Ticket doctype (Read access required)
+- Ensure tickets exist in ERPNext for the current user
+- Review API logs for connection issues

+**Problem**: Fingerprint verification fails during ticket operations **Solution**:
+- Ensure fingerprint scanner is connected and working
+- Verify employee fingerprint is enrolled in the system
+- Check that the current employee matches the logged-in user
+- Restart the application if scanner becomes unresponsive

 ### Log File Analysis

 Log files are located at the path specified in `config.json` (default: `./logs/`).
 Each log entry includes: